ibm-cloud-docs/openwhisk/pkg_obstorage.md

 ## Setting up the {{site.data.keyword.cos_full_notm}} trigger
 {: #pkg_obstorage_ev}

+With the {{site.data.keyword.cos_full_notm}} trigger, you can listen for changes to GPS street data stored in an {{site.data.keyword.cos_full_notm}} bucket.
+Then, when changes occur, you can trigger the automatic regeneration of a GPS map so that users can have access to the latest street data for their GPS application.
+{: shortdesc}

 What is the {{site.data.keyword.cos_full_notm}} trigger?
 :    The {{site.data.keyword.cos_full_notm}} package is a pre-installed {{site.data.keyword.openwhisk_short}} package that you can use to create triggers to listen for changes to objects in a bucket.
 When a bucket change occurs, the trigger is fired.
 You can then create actions and rules to process object changes from the bucket.
 The trigger is available in the `us-east`, `us-south`, `eu-gb`, `eu-de`, and `jp-tok` regions.